-Kyle Moore* is a Brown men’s tennis player who leads a busy life as a college athlete.
-He was able to give me a look into what a typical day is like for him in season to help recruits like you understand what the time commitment at the next level looks like.
+Moore* is a men's tennis player who leads a busy life as a college athlete.
+He was able to give me a look into what a typical day is like for him in to help recruits like you understand what the time commitment at the next level looks like.

 Rate your Coaches, Facilities, and Campus Visits